kgn/KGNUserInterface/README.md

 }
 ```

+#### Style.Gradient

+This struct includes gradient statics like `Style.Gradient.BlackAndWhite`.
+You can extend this struct to add your own gradients for use throughout your app.

 #### Style.Size

 This struct includes size statics like `Style.Size.OnePixel`.
 You can extend this struct to add your own sizes for use throughout your app.